 Strong & Reliable Legal Representation

-When facing DWI allegations, retaining a highly-skilled criminal defense lawyer is imperative for effective legal representation in your case.
+When facing DWI allegations, retaining a highly-skilled criminal and DWI defense lawyer is imperative for effective legal representation in your case.
 At the Law Office of Michael D. Litman, PLLC, we're committed to protecting individuals charged with drunk driving from the worst possible situation.
-Our dependable attorney can investigate your case details, dispute the allegations against you with factual evidence, and help uphold your driving privileges and freedom.
+Our dependable attorney can investigate your case details, dispute the allegations against you with factual evidence, and help you retain your driving privileges and freedom.

 Contact us at the Law Office of Michael D. Litman, PLLC, today to schedule a simple case assessment with a seasoned DUI/DWI defense attorney.
 Our trusted lawyer can help you navigate the New York State criminal justice system and represent you aggressively at every phase of the legal process.
 We proudly serve clients across Westchester County, New York, and the surrounding areas, including Yonkers, Harrison, and White Plains.